Skip to content

 Manual Search Methods

-Reverse image search: Upload your content to Google Images, TinEye, or Yandex Image Search.
-Google is the most comprehensive, but Yandex often catches content that Google misses, particularly on Eastern European and Russian-language sites.
+Reverse image search.
+Upload your content to Google Images, TinEye, or Yandex Image Search.
+Google is most comprehensive; Yandex often catches content that Google misses, particularly on Eastern European sites.

-Name and keyword searches: Search your creator name, stage name, and OnlyFans username across Google, Bing, and DuckDuckGo.
-Try variations: “username OnlyFans leaked,” “username OnlyFans free,” “username mega link.”
-Run these searches in incognito mode to avoid personalized results.
+Name and keyword searches.
+Search your creator name, stage name, and OnlyFans username across Google, Bing, and DuckDuckGo.
+Try: “username OnlyFans leaked,” “username OnlyFans free,” “username mega link.”
+Run these in incognito mode to avoid personalized results.

-Social media: Search your name on Twitter/X, Reddit, and Telegram.
-Leak promoters often use social platforms to drive traffic to their content.
+Social media.
+Search your name on Twitter/X, Reddit, and Telegram.
+Leak promoters use social platforms to drive traffic to their content.

 Automated Monitoring Services

-For creators earning consistently, automated monitoring is worth the investment.
-These services scan the web continuously and alert you when your content appears:
+For creators earning consistently, automated monitoring is worth the investment:

-- DMCA.com — Comprehensive monitoring with a protection badge for your profile.
-Offers takedown services as an add-on.
+• DMCA.com — Comprehensive monitoring with a protection badge for your profile.

-The right tool depends on your scale.
 If you’re earning under $5,000/month, manual searches plus a basic monitoring service is sufficient.
-Above $10,000/month, the ROI on comprehensive monitoring becomes obvious — a single leaked PPV bundle can represent thousands in lost revenue.
+Above $10,000/month, the ROI on comprehensive monitoring becomes clear — a single leaked PPV bundle can represent thousands in lost revenue.

 How to File a DMCA Takedown Notice

 A DMCA takedown notice is a formal legal document.
-It doesn’t need to be written by a lawyer, but it must contain specific elements to be legally valid.
+It doesn’t need a lawyer, but it must contain specific elements to be legally valid.

 Required Elements